Students

 College Students

-Not everyone who studies engineering gets licensed as a professional engineer.
-About 20% of all engineering graduates become professional engineers.
+Not everyone who studies engineering becomes a Professional Engineer.
+Only about 20% of all engineering graduates become licensed as professional engineers.
 Engineering is also a great foundation for a career in other fields, including medicine, research, business, and law.

 The PE credential is a mark of achievement that sets you apart.
 A PE license is required to perform work using engineering principles and data when that work impacts public safety.